-Not only does Halong Bay boast mesmerizing scenery, Halong also offers a great diversity of tasty local food.
+Not only does Halong Bay boast mesmerizing scenery, but Halong also offers a great diversity of tasty local food.
 There’s so much excellent gastronomy for foodies to explore the wonders of cuisines in Halong Bay.
-Here’re the best of 5 street foods that every newcomer shouldn’t miss in Halong Bay.
+Here’s the best of 5 street foods that every newcomer shouldn’t miss in Halong Bay.

 Table of Contents